jamestjsp/SLICOT_C/docs/CONTRIBUTING.md

 ### 5.1 Zero Dimensions (N=0, M=0, L=0, NSMP=0, etc.)

 - SLICOT routines often have specific, documented behavior for zero dimensions.
-Many will perform a "quick exit" with `INFO = 0` (see rep96-1.pdf, Sec 2.3.10: "If zero dimensions are encountered, which lead to immediate termination, the subroutine must set INFO = 0 and return...").
+Many will perform a "quick exit" with `INFO = 0` (see `rep96-1.pdf`, Sec 2.3.10: "If zero dimensions are encountered, which lead to immediate termination, the subroutine must set INFO = 0 and return...")
 - Your C wrapper's validation logic must not be stricter than the Fortran routine.
-If the Fortran routine gracefully handles `N=0` by returning `INFO=0`, your C wrapper should allow `N=0` to pass through to the Fortran layer, rather than flagging it as a C-level error (unless `N<0`, which is always an error).
+If the Fortran routine gracefully handles `N=0` by returning `INFO=0`, your C wrapper should allow `N=0` to pass through to the Fortran layer, rather than flagging it as a C-level error (unless `N<0`, which is always an error)
 - Check the "Arguments" section of the SLICOT HTML documentation carefully.
 For example, if `N=0`, an array like `A(LDA,N)` becomes `A(LDA,0)`.
 The documentation might state "If N=0, this array is not referenced."

 ### 5.2 NULL Pointers for Zero-Sized Arrays

-- If a dimension parameter (e.g., `N`) causes an array to become zero-sized (e.g., A becomes N-by-0 or 0-by-0), the corresponding C pointer argument (`a`) can often be `NULL`.
+- If a dimension parameter (e.g., `N`) causes an array to become zero-sized (e.g., A becomes N-by-0 or 0-by-0), the corresponding C pointer argument (`a`) can often be `NULL`
 - Verify this by:
-  - Checking if the SLICOT documentation says the array "is not referenced" under those dimensional conditions.
+  - Checking if the SLICOT documentation says the array "is not referenced" under those dimensional conditions
-  - Testing: Pass `NULL` in your GTest cases for these scenarios.
+  - Testing: Pass `NULL` in your GTest cases for these scenarios
 - If the Fortran routine does expect a non-NULL pointer even for a zero-sized array (less common, but possible for some interfaces or older code), the C wrapper might need to pass a pointer to a dummy 1-element static array.
-However, aim to pass `NULL` if the Fortran routine doesn't reference the data.
+However, aim to pass `NULL` if the Fortran routine doesn't reference the data
 - **Transpose Function Names**: When converting between row-major and column-major formats, use the correct function names from `slicot_utils.h`:
   - `slicot_transpose_to_fortran_with_ld()` - convert from C row-major to Fortran column-major
   - `slicot_transpose_to_c_with_ld()` - convert from Fortran column-major to C row-major